ehulinsky/AnalogChess/README.md

  ## Code
- To run the code you will need to install Python and the PyGame library, and then run the latest .py file because I can't be bothered to actually use version control.
+ To run the code you will need to install Python and the PyGame library, and then run the latest .py file.